Exception Handling in Java (with Real Examples)

 As with other Sentry features, you can customize breadcrumbs to meet your own needs and debugging tactics.

-Sentry knows that you may have sensitive data that you must protect at all times (e.g., user credentials).
+Sentry knows that you may have sensitive data that you have to protect at all times (e.g., user credentials).
 They apply advanced data scrubbing algorithms to redact sensitive information from your data sources.
-You can also define and implement your own data scrubbing methods.
+You can also define and implement your own data-scrubbing methods.

 Sentry also monitors performance and highlights each issue’s impact on users, including how exceptions impact application latency.
 Sentry’s Performance Monitoring features give you insight into the success or failure of transactions and how they are impacting your users.